Leslie Crowther: 1992 car crash

-The show business career of Leslie Crowther came to a sudden end on the afternoon of Saturday, 3 October 1992, on the M5 near Cheltenham, when he sustained serious head injuries in a car crash.
-It was speculated that he fell asleep at the wheel and, as a result, his Rolls-Royce skidded into the embankment, overturned and ended up on its roof on the hard shoulder of the motorway.
+Crowther's show business career came to a sudden end on 3 October 1992, on the M5 near Cheltenham, when he sustained serious head injuries in a car crash.
+His Rolls-Royce skidded into the embankment, overturned and ended up on its roof on the hard shoulder of the motorway.
 It was a complete write-off.

 In the months before the crash, Crowther was busy with Lord's Taverners events and functions as well as charity work and public appearances and on the previous evening, 2 October, he had been to a dinner in Swansea where he was guest speaker.
 He then opened Allied Carpets stores in West Bromwich and Brierley Hill on the morning and early afternoon of 3 October.
 Crowther was returning home when the crash occurred.

 At first, Crowther did not appear to be seriously injured.
 He could not remember what had happened when he crashed but he was able to tell the traffic police his personal details, including his address, his home telephone number and what tablets he was taking for a heart condition and a faulty heart valve after telling them to contact his family to inform them of the accident.
 He was taking anti-coagulants and had been diagnosed with heart trouble three years earlier when he complained of feeling breathless.
 However, after being taken to Cheltenham General Hospital, his condition rapidly deteriorated and he lapsed into unconsciousness.
 A brain scan revealed a blood clot had formed on the surface of the left-hand side of his brain.
 It is possible the medication Crowther was taking either triggered the bleeding in his brain after the crash or made it worse.
 Crowther was taken to Bristol's Frenchay Hospital for brain surgery to remove the blood clot that evening.
 The operation took four hours.

 On the morning of 5 October, a further brain scan revealed that another blood clot, the size of a small apple, had formed on the left frontal lobe of the brain.
 Crowther then underwent a second brain operation lasting two hours and a tracheotomy was needed to help him breathe.
 He remained in a coma for 17 days.
 He was allowed to spend Christmas Day 1992 at home but was a patient in Frenchay Hospital until 12 February 1993.
 After his discharge, he underwent months of occupational therapy and physiotherapy.